If you want to spend money on a digital or technology service, you may have to get approval from the Central Digital and Data Office (CDDO).

 This process is known as ‘spend controls’.

 This guidance is about the older spend controls process.
 Follow the newer spend controls pipeline process if your department is using it.
 Check with your digital or technology lead to find out.

 Why some services must get spend approval

-GDS requires services to get spending approval to make sure they’re built in line with the Technology Code of Practice.
+CDDO requires services to get spending approval to make sure they’re built in line with the Technology Code of Practice.

 You should read the code before starting work on your service and use it when making decisions about technology.

 The spend controls process exists to make sure: